PhasicFlow/PhasicFlowPlus/tutorials/unresolvedSpherePFPlus/sandBridge/README.md

 	endTime   	  7;

-	// Time Interval between each insertion (s) insertionInterval       0.05;
+	// Time Interval between each insertion (s) insertionInterval       0.049;

     // type of insertion region and other option is avalible regionType   box;

     // Coordinates of BoxRegion (m,m,m)
 	boxInfo
 	{
 		min ( 0.005 0.05 0.002); //  (m,m,m)
 		max ( 0.075 0.052 0.005); // (m,m,m)
 	}

     setFields
     {
         // initial velocity of inserted particles
         velocity    realx3 (0 -0.05 0);
     }

     mixture
     {
         // first layer of inserted particles and use for binary insertion sphere1 1;
     }
+}
 ```
 The most important setup file for CFD-DEM simulation is `constant/couplingProperties`.
 It contains the parameters for coupling between CFD and DEM, such as drag force closure model, porosity model and etc. It contains two main sub-dictionaries: `unresolved` and `particleMapping`.
 The `unresolved` dictionary contains the parameters for unresolved coupling, while the `particleMapping` dictionary contains the parameters for particle onto the CFD mesh and MPI parallelization of simulation.
 To learn more about parameter settings of the file `constant/couplingProperties`, you are refered to [this tutorial on fluidized bed using unresolvedSpherePFPlus](https://github.com/PhasicFlow/PhasicFlowPlus/tree/main/tutorials/unresolvedSpherePFPlus/fluidizedbed).

-`unresolved` sub-dictionary contains these parts:

-- `cellDistribution`: This part defines the method of distributing particle properties (like volume, drag force) across the cells.
-The options are:
+In `unresolved` sub-dictionary the method for mapping properties between particles and cells is defined in `cellDistribution` part.
+This part defines the method of distributing particle properties (like volume, drag force) across the cells.
+Here, diffusion-based smoothing is used with these parameters:

   - `diffusion`: Uses diffusion smoothing to distribute particle properties across cells.
   - `standardDeviation` : This parameter controls the strength of the diffusion process and must be 3 to 6 time particle diameter